- Define entrepreneur

 - Entrepreneurial Background

-Ideas and drive—creativity, vision and an ability to identify opportunities, in particular—are the elements without which there is no entrepreneurial venture.
-People skills include not only leadership but the ability to build networks, communicate an inspiring vision and influence people.
-Critical work style traits include a goal and planning orientation, a tolerance for uncertainty, a boot-strapping mindset, a commitment to continuous improvement, resilience and core business and relationship characteristics such as the ability to close a deal and accept advice.
+Ideas and drive—creativity, vision, and an ability to identify opportunities, in particular—are the elements without which there is no entrepreneurial venture.
+People skills include not only leadership, but the ability to build networks, communicate an inspiring vision, and influence people.
+Critical work style traits include a goal and planning orientation, a tolerance for uncertainty, a boot-strapping mindset, a commitment to continuous improvement, resilience, and core business and relationship characteristics, such as the ability to close a deal and accept advice.
 While in-depth accounting expertise isn’t required, entrepreneurs should have a basic understanding of financial statements and associated concepts.
-Finally, entrepreneurship tends to run in the family, with 48% of entrepreneurs raised in a family business, Prior experience—from formal education, previous work experience, and past failures—are all factors that contribute to entrepreneurial success.
-In addition to the task-specific traits mentioned above, an ability to maintain balance; “grit and gratitude,” as Avi Savar phrases it in an Inc. article, is essential for long-term business and psychological health.
+Finally, entrepreneurship tends to run in the family, with 48% of entrepreneurs raised in a family business.
+Prior experience—from formal education to previous work experience and past failures—are all factors that contribute to entrepreneurial success.
+In addition to the task-specific traits mentioned above, an ability to maintain balance, “grit and gratitude,” as Avi Savar phrases it in an Inc. article, is essential for long-term business and psychological health.

 Entrepreneurship can also have a steep financial toll: it’s difficult (if not sometimes impossible) to maintain a separate job to pay the bills while working to create a new business.
 Any new venture will take up-front financial investment, and sometimes that investment comes from the entrepreneur’s own pocket rather than a third-party investor.
 However, if your idea pays off, the financial reward can make it worth it in the end.

 Do you have what it takes to be an entrepreneur?
 Here are a few self-assessment options:

 - Harvard Business Review’s Should You Be an Entrepreneur?
 Test developed by Babson College Management Practice Professor Daniel Isenberg